deepomicslab/LocalHGT/README.md

 - reference index file size is approx (reference size) * 4 * (number of denoted hash functions), make sure the disk has enough space.

 ## Run

+### Refine sequencing reads
+It is highly advised to refine the sequencing reads using tools like [fastp](https://github.com/OpenGene/fastp) before calling HGT.

 ### Detect HGT breakpoints
 First, infer HGT breakpoints by running `python main.py` like
 ```